 John F. Olson is a founding partner of Gibson, Dunn & Crutcher's Washington, D.C. office.
 Mr. Olson represents business organizations in corporate governance, corporate securities, corporate finance and merger and acquisition matters.
-He has counseled many boards of directors and board committees on governance issues and in assessing shareholder litigation, responding to business combination proposals and conducting internal investigations.
+He has counseled many boards of directors and board committees of leading public companies in the United States and abroad on governance issues and the conduct of internal investigations.
 He has represented firms and individuals before the Securities and Exchange Commission and other federal agencies in both regulatory matters and enforcement investigations.

 Mr. Olson is a member of the Executive Council of the Federal Bar Association Securities Section, served for nine years on the Legal Advisory Committee of the New York Stock Exchange and was a member of the Legal Advisory Board of the National Association of Securities Dealers.
-He was a Founding Trustee of the American College of Investment Counsel.
+He was a Founding Trustee of the American College of Investment Counsel and is the Founding Chair of the American College of Governance Counsel.
 He served on a select committee of leading securities lawyers, appointed by the chairman of the Senate Banking Committee, which drafted insider trading legislation introduced in the United States Congress.

 In 2006, Mr. Olson led a team of the firm's lawyers that advised the Board of the American Red Cross on a comprehensive audit of its governance practices.
 He has also advised the United States Olympic Committee and a number of other nonprofit organizations on governance issues.

-For the past five years (2009-2013), Mr. Olson was selected by the National Association of Corporate Directors (NACD) and Directorship magazine as one of the “Directorship 100: The Most Influential People in the Boardroom.”
-In addition, Mr. Olson is one of four distinguished honorees elected to NACD/Directorship Magazine’s Corporate Governance Hall of Fame in 2013.
+Mr. Olson has been annually selected by the National Association of Corporate Directors (NACD) and Directorship magazine as one of the “Directorship 100: The Most Influential People in the Boardroom” and was elected to NACD/Directorship Magazine’s Corporate Governance Hall of Fame in 2013.
 He is regularly ranked one of the top securities advisory attorneys in the District of Columbia by Chambers USA and has been listed every year since 2007 in Who’s Who of Corporate Governance Lawyers by Who’s Who Legal.
-Mr. Olson was ranked as one of the world’s leading Corporate Governance attorneys in Expert Guides’ 2014 Guide to the World’s Leading Banking and Finance Lawyers.
+Mr. Olson was ranked as one of the world’s leading corporate governance attorneys in Expert Guides’ 2014 Guide to the World’s Leading Banking and Finance Lawyers.
 He was named the Washington, DC Corporate Law Lawyer of the Year for 2013 and the Washington, DC Corporate Governance Law Lawyer of the Year for 2012 by The Best Lawyers in America®.
 That publication has listed Mr. Olson for his corporate, securities and governance work in every edition published since its inception 30 years ago.
-In both 2010 and 2011, based on BTI Consulting's independent surveys of 200 corporate general counsel, Mr. Olson was named a national Client Service All Star for his “true thought leadership; innovation; creativity applied to the client; focused, practical problem-solving; valued counsel; responsiveness and accessibility; total commitment to the client”.
-In December 2011, Washingtonian Magazine named Mr. Olson as one of Washington's Top Lawyers for securities law.

 Mr. Olson serves on the Board of Directors of the Frederick B. Abramson Memorial Foundation, a not-for-profit charitable organization that provides scholarships for disadvantaged high school graduates going on to college, and as an honorary board member of the Washington Performing Arts Society.
 He is a member of the International Reference Team for Company Law Reform in South Africa.